Geoff Kabush

-Geoff Kabush is a Canadian cyclo-cross cyclist and cross-country mountain biker.
+Geoff David Kabush is a Canadian cyclo-cross cyclist and cross-country mountain biker.
 At the 2000 Summer Olympics, he finished in 9th place in the cross-country race.
 He then competed in the same event at the 2008 Summer Olympics, finishing in 20th place.
 At the 2012 Summer Olympics, he again competed in the Men's cross-country at Hadleigh Farm, finishing in 8th place.
 He has also been successful in cyclo-cross, having won the Canadian national cyclo-cross championship five times.